- Training & Education

 This prestigious award/lecture has been established to acknowledge and honor the scholarly accomplishments and leadership of distinguished women faculty at the University of Minnesota and to offer a forum for them to share their insights and ideas with a campus and community audience.
-One scholar from the sciences or engineering and one scholar from the humanities, arts, or social sciences will be selected to present a lecture, one during the fall semester and one during the spring semester.
+One scholar from the sciences or engineering and one scholar from the humanities, arts, or social sciences will be selected to present a lecture on alternating years.
 (Lectures from Fall 2008-present are available on iTunes U.)

 This award/lecture is sponsored by the Women's Center with support from the Office of the Senior Vice President for Academic Affairs and Provost, and University Libraries.

 4:30 p.m., second Friday in April.
 A scholar will be selected from the sciences or engineering in even years, and a scholar from the humanities, arts or social sciences will be selected in the odd years.